Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation8.PNG" />
 </center>

-- Click on Apply and ok.
+- Click on Ok and then on Apply.
 - If you want to debug, make sure you select the correct path to the debugger like on the follow snip.
     <center>